Consecutive vs. Concurrent Sentences: All You Need To Know

 What are Mitigating Factors?

 On the other hand, mitigating factors reduce the severity and culpability of a crime.
-Your criminal defense attorney must highlight any and all mitigating factors to seek a sentence that is concurrent.
+Your criminal defense attorney must highlight mitigating factors to seek a concurrent sentence.
 Mitigating factors include:

 • Not having a criminal record.